-A deterministic algorithm for solving multistage stochastic minimax dynamic programmes
+A deterministic algorithm for solving stochastic minimax dynamic programmes

 Regan Baucke (r.bauckeauckland.ac.nz)

-Abstract: In this paper, we present an algorithm for solving multistage stochastic minimax dynamic programmes.
-We begin by presenting linear-programming upper and lower bound representations of saddle functions -- extending outer representations from traditional convex cutting plane algorithms.
-Our algorithm is similar to many stochastic dual dynamic programming (SDDP) type algorithms.
-Bounding functions are iteratively updated in order to compute cost-to-go functions; however special consideration must be taken in ensuring the validity of the cost-to-go bounding functions (which are now saddle functions) over the domain.
-We apply the theory developed in this paper to multistage risk-averse optimisation.
-Through the dual representation of coherent risk measures, we represent risk-averse stochastic optimisation problems as minimax stochastic dynamic programmes, and provide two formulations for these problems: the nested risk formulation, and the end-of-horizon formulation.
-Finally, we demonstrate our algorithm on a risk-averse portfolio optimisation problem; providing numerical results and a discussion.
+Abstract: In this paper, we present an algorithm for solving stochastic minimax dynamic programmes where state and action sets are convex and compact.
+A feature of the formulations studied is the simultaneous non-rectangularity of both `min' and `max' feasibility sets.
+We begin by presenting convex programming upper and lower bound representations of saddle functions -- extending outer representations from traditional convex cutting plane algorithms.
+Our algorithm is similar in spirit to existing stochastic dual dynamic programming (SDDP) type algorithms; bounding functions are iteratively updated in order to compute cost-to-go functions.
+However, special consideration must be taken in ensuring the validity of the cost-to-go bounding functions (now saddle functions) over the domain.
+We apply the theory developed in this paper to multistage risk-averse optimization.
+Through the dual representation of coherent risk measures, we represent risk-averse stochastic optimization problems as minimax stochastic dynamic programmes, and provide two formulations for these problems: the nested risk formulation, and the end-of-horizon formulation.
+Finally, we demonstrate our algorithm on a risk-averse portfolio optimization problem; providing numerical validation and a discussion.

 Keywords: dynamic programming,decomposition, multistage, SDDP, stochastic programming,minimax, game theory, sub-game perfect equilibria, risk, robust optimisation

 Category 1: Stochastic Programming

 Category 2: Robust Optimization